-In November 2015, we entered into an Asset Purchase Agreement (Kevelt APA) with AS Kevelt and Pharmsynthez.
+In November 2015, we entered into the Kevelt APA with AS Kevelt and Pharmsynthez.
 The Kevelt APA provided for the transfer to us of certain intellectual property rights with respect to the immunomodulatory product candidate Virexxa held by AS Kevelt.
-In April 2016, we completed the purchase of the intellectual property rights associated with the Kevelt APA and issued 100,500,000 shares of common stock pursuant to the agreement.
+In April 2016, we completed the purchase of the intellectual property rights associated with the Kevelt APA and issued 3,045,455 shares of common stock pursuant to the agreement.

 The Kevelt APA also provided for our issuance of certain convertible promissory notes and warrants to purchase shares of the our common stock.
 During Q1 2016, we issued \$3.5 million of convertible promissory notes to Pharmsynthez receiving \$3.5 million in cash proceeds.
-In April 2016, Pharmsynthez converted all of its convertible promissory notes (both the July 2015 note and the Q1 2016 notes) and associated interest into 45,310,156 shares of common stock.
+In April 2016, Pharmsynthez converted all of its convertible promissory notes (both the July 2015 note and the Q1 2016 notes) and associated interest into 1,373,036 shares of common stock.
+As such, we issued to Pharmsynthez 1,373,036 shares of common stock in connection with conversion of the convertible notes, which amount, together with the 3,045,455 shares of common stock in connection with the closing of the Kevelt APA, resulted in an aggregate of 4,418,491 new shares of common stock being issued to Pharmsynthez.